nikkiihuynh/ReSort/README.md

 - Streamlit for the web interface
 - Pandas for data manipulation
 - NumPy for numerical operations
+- MySQL Connector for database operations
 - Various Google AI and authentication libraries

 For a complete list of dependencies, see `requirements.txt`.

+## Database Configuration

+The application uses MySQL for data storage.
+Make sure to:
+1. Have MySQL Server running
+2. Create the database and user as described in the setup instructions
+3. Set up the `.env` file with your database credentials
+4. Ensure the MySQL service is running before starting the application

 ## Contributing